 As vacancies arise within our team, details and our application process will be added to this page.
 If you are interested in a career with Mill House, please check back regularly for available opportunities.
 Click here to view our guide to our premises and equipment.

-no vacancies currently, but if you want to register your interest in a future opportunity – complete the form here
+Student Nurse or Support Staff, no vacancies currently, but if you want to register your interest in a future opportunity – complete the form here

 How to apply for a vacancy

-click to download our application form – complete this in your own handwriting and return with a covering letter and your CV (if you have one).
+Click to download our application form – complete this in your own handwriting and return with a covering letter and your CV (if you have one).
 Please do not complete the PDF application form electronically.
 We are happy to receive the answers to the questions on page 4 typed as a separate document though, if you prefer.

-Completed applications can be scanned and uploaded here or emailed to the email address given in the job details or fax it to 01553 761115.
+Completed applications can be scanned and upload here or emailed to the email address given in the job details or fax it to 01553 761115.
 Alternatively, post or hand deliver to Mill House Veterinary Surgery, 20 Tennyson Avenue, Kings Lynn, Norfolk, PE30 2QG, UK.
 Any problems, call our Practice Manager, Donna Northwood on 01553 771457.

 All applications will be acknowledged and you will be informed of the progress of your application as decisions are made.